coolhead/flint-docs/02.grid_configuration/08.trigger_on_demand/docs.md

 ---

 You can trigger Flintbits using Flint's TOD.
 Depending on your application workflow, necessary inputs can be provided to flintbits which help interact with connectors or listeners.
-Thus, running a flintbit from TOD will not only trigger the workflow but also help us learn the response for the same with appropriate logs.
+Thus, running a Flintbit from TOD will not only trigger the workflow but also help us observe the response for the same with appropriate logs.

 Trigger On Demand is all about - Running a Flintbit, watching output of flintbit in its well structured raw form and monitoring logs.